edgexfoundry/edgex-docs/docs_src/design/Process.md

 ### ADR template
 ADRs should be submitted as pull requests against the [ADR area of edgex-docs](https://github.com/edgexfoundry/edgex-docs/tree/main/docs_src/design/adr).
-Use the [ADR template](adr/template.md) provided with this documentation to help create the UCR document.
+Use the [ADR template](adr/template.md) provided with this documentation to help create the ADR document.

 ### ADR Review and Approval Process
 Designs are created to address one or more requirements across one or more use cases.
 The design would include architecture details as well as references to pre-approved use cases and requirements.
 The TSC review the proposed design from a technical perspective.
 Approved designs get added to the EdgeX archive as "approved" records.
 They may get "deprecated" before implementation if another design supersedes it or if the requirements become obsolete over time.
 Designs may also get demoted if experimental implementations prove that they are not suitable (e.g. due to security, performance, dependency deprecation, feasibility).
 The design, implementation, verification cycles can repeat many times before resulting in a stable release.